dockerimages/https-gitlab.com-gitlab-org-omnibus-gitlab/doc/development/pipelines.md

-This manual job triggers a pipeline in the [RAT](https://gitlab.com/gitlab-org/distribution/reference-architecture-tester) project passing the URL to the package built by `Trigger:package` job, which will spin up a PostgreSQL HA instance with that package using [GET](https://gitlab.com/gitlab-org/quality/gitlab-environment-toolkit), and run QA against that instance.
+This manual job triggers a pipeline in the [RAT](https://gitlab.com/gitlab-org/distribution/reference-architecture-tester) project passing the URL to the package built by `build-package` job, which will spin up a PostgreSQL HA instance with that package using [GET](https://gitlab.com/gitlab-org/quality/gitlab-environment-toolkit), and run QA against that instance.